Pangolin Headdress (Egbukere society) / Pangolin Headdress, 1925–1950

 Connecting to the Work of Art

-The pangolin, also called a scaly anteater, is a mammal native to Asia and Africa, is an anteater, but covered with hard sales.
+The pangolin, also called a scaly anteater, is a mammal native to Asia and Africa that is covered with hard sales.
 When threatened, pangolins roll themselves into a ball with their scales outside for protection.
 This headdress, carved to resemble a pangolin, was worn by an Ekpeye man during an annual three-day celebration of feasting and dancing.

 Southeastern Nigeria is one of the most important art-producing areas of Africa.
 This sculpture exhibits a careful observation of nature, combined with an interest in the pattern formed by the rows of carved scales.